decentralized-identity/bbs-signature/draft-bbs-signatures.md

 KeyGen takes an optional parameter, key\_info.
 This parameter MAY be used to derive multiple independent keys from the same IKM.
 By default, key\_info is the empty string.

 ```
-SK = KeyGen(IKM)
+SK = KeyGen(IKM, key_info)

 Inputs:

 - IKM (REQUIRED), a secret octet string.
 See requirements above.

-Parameters:
+- key_info (OPTIONAL), an octet string. if this is not supplied, it

-- key_info (OPTIONAL), an octet string. if this is not supplied, it MUST default to an empty string.
+                       MUST default to an empty string.

 Definitions: